tgc-bot/FourAcesContracts/Membership.md

         an agreement was made (but of course, was not disclosed to Management)

+## Privacy and Data Policy

+18. The Four Aces Casino records the following information of all members, stored for an as-of-currently indefinite period of time:

+    27. Member’s Name

+    28. Member’s Discord Information

+    29. Information within the Casino:

+        2. Member’s count of chips (per week, via audits)

+        3. Member’s number of citations, their severity and reasons.

+        4. Member’s number of awards, their type and reasons.

+19. The Casino’s discord bot additionally records all messages that is sent within the Casino’s discord server and to the bot’s private messages.

+    30. These message logs are only visible to the Bot’s owner, Alex.

+    31. These messages will not be deleted, but a Member may request to see all logs the bot has that the member has sent.
+This request will be honoured to the best of Alex’s ability, and will be performed in a reasonably timed period.

 ## Poker

-18. Poker buy-ins are 25 chips.
+20. Poker buy-ins are 25 chips.

-19. A player may raise by any amount they wish, so long as they have the chips required to do so.
+21. A player may raise by any amount they wish, so long as they have the chips required to do so.

-    27. The Casino shall enforce a ‘table stake’ standard; a player may not bring any new or additional chips to the table after their cards have been distributed by the dealer.
+    32. The Casino shall enforce a ‘table stake’ standard; a player may not bring any new or additional chips to the table after their cards have been distributed by the dealer.

-20. A player may only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.
+22. A player may only remove chips from the pot with any Staff member’s approval, and only in situations that would require it, and where it would not be unfair to other players.

-21. A player may fold at any time.
+23. A player may fold at any time.
 When a player folds, they are no longer able to bet and must return their cards to the dealer.
 A player that has folded must remain folded until the end of the match.
 An exception can be made by consensus of Management, but only when the next player has not bet yet.

-22. A player may go all in once betting starts.
+24. A player may go all in once betting starts.
 After an all-in, a showdown is immediately done

-    28. If only two players go all-in, then the lowest all-in bet is matched by the player with more chips, and any excess that player has is returned.
+    33. If only two players go all-in, then the lowest all-in bet is matched by the player with more chips, and any excess that player has is returned.

-    29. If more than two players are present, the following applies after one goes all-in:
+    34. If more than two players are present, the following applies after one goes all-in:

-        2. The remaining players continue to play as per normal to the remaining rounds.
+        5. The remaining players continue to play as per normal to the remaining rounds.

-        3. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins
+        6. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins

-        4. Any member may win the main pot: whichever member has the highest hand may win the main pot
+        7. Any member may win the main pot: whichever member has the highest hand may win the main pot

-        5. For the side pot, only the members that continued betting (ie: not the all-in player) may win the pot; it is the player that gains the highest amount who wins this pot.
+        8. For the side pot, only the members that continued betting (ie: not the all-in player) may win the pot; it is the player that gains the highest amount who wins this pot.

-    30. These bets ***must*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.
+    35. These bets ***must*** be kept in separate places, with the ‘main pot’ all in bet being placed closest to the dealer, and each subsequent being placed *clearly separate* away from the dealer.

-23. A player may bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
+25. A player may bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
 A player may call a previous player’s bet, and match it with their own chips, as long as there are less than five cards on the table.
 A player may